Skip to content

 Orca Components#

-OrcaCloud is a fully managed cloud solution for hosting retrieval-augmented models, storing and embedding memories, collecting telemetry data about memory usage, and observing and tuning model behavior in real-time.
+OrcaCloud is a fully managed cloud solution for hosting memory-augmented models, storing and embedding memories, collecting telemetry data about memory usage, and observing and tuning model behavior in real-time.
+Orca offers two ways to create, observe, and steer your models:

-OrcaSDK is a Python library that allows you to easily ingest memories into OrcaCloud, quickly deploy retrieval-augmented models, collect feedback from model predictions, and analyze and optimize memory usage.
+• OrcaSDK is a Python library that allows you to easily ingest memories into OrcaCloud, quickly deploy retrieval-augmented models, collect feedback from model predictions, and analyze and optimize memory usage.
+OrcaSDK allows knowledgeable builders greater control to adapt model architectures and tweak embeddings to unlock “last-mile” increases in accuracy.

-OrcaApp is a web application for managing models in the OrcaCloud, browsing memory data, monitoring memory usage, and tuning memories as model usage evolves over time.
+• OrcaApp is a web application for managing models in the OrcaCloud, creating memorysets, browsing memory data, auditing model predictions, and tuning memories.
+OrcaApp offers additional guided workflows and co-pilots that help with model set-up, memory steering, and memoryset changes.

 Overview Diagram Overview Diagram